 When it comes to exercising, it won’t matter whether you’re diabetic or not (if you don’t have enough insulin or are insulin resistant).
 Your muscles can use glucose even without insulin.
 Therefore your muscles still are able to burn glucose and help the insulin out while you exercise.
 The more you exercise the better this process will be.
 For insulin resistant diabetics, physical activity makes insulin effective.
 Exercise helps diabetes by reducing the insulin resistance.
 The cells are able to use to glucose more efficiently.
 That shows that exercise does help lower blood sugar.

 Exercise also hampers the development of long-term complications.
 Type 2 diabetics are especially prone to heart problems due to blocked arteries (arteriosclerosis).
 Exercising promotes a healthy and strong heart and keeps your cholesterol levels under control.

 Other than that, exercise gives you and your loved one numerous health benefits, such as:

 - Better stress management

 - Weight management

 Disclaimer: Before You Begin

 Generally, people diagnosed with type 2 diabetes are overweight so exercising can be a little intimidating.
+When people hear an affirmative answer to the question of ‘does exercise lower blood sugar?’, they may be overzealous about starting and hurt themselves.
 For health reasons, however, you or your loved one need to start an achievable exercise routine.
 Before your loved one begins exercising, he/she should talk to their doctor first.